 Immune-Related Adverse Events

-Immunomodulators, such as immune checkpoint inhibitors (ICIs), represent significant hope for cancer patients.
-Oncologists are administering novel combinations of immunomodulators in addition to combining them with chemotherapy, radiation therapy, targeted therapy and surgery, in efforts to explore every potential treatment that may improve patient outcomes.
-All cancer therapies have the potential for side effects, but the mechanism of action behind immunomodulators poses additional risks for severe toxicity and consequent inflammatory side effects known as immune-related adverse events (irAEs).
+Immunotherapies, such as immune checkpoint inhibitors (ICIs), represent significant hope for cancer patients.
+Oncologists are administering novel combinations of immunotherapies in addition to combining them with chemotherapy, radiation therapy, targeted therapy and surgery, in efforts to explore every potential treatment that may improve patient outcomes.
+All cancer therapies have the potential for side effects, but the mechanism of action behind immunotherapies poses additional risks for severe toxicity and consequent inflammatory side effects known as immune-related adverse events (irAEs).
 Although uncommon, irAEs can cause significant patient morbidity and may even be fatal.
-It's not unheard of for a patient who dies from an irAE to be cancer-free at the time of death!
+In fact, a patient who dies from an irAE can be cancer-free at the time of death!
 Our mission at Project Data Sphere is to improve the clinical management and prevent the occurrence of these serious Adverse Events.